 According to industry reports, mobile phishing attacks increased 161% in 2021.
 Live chat features are inarguably convenient and effective for customers because they allow people to open up tickets or request customer service easily from their phones.
 However, this flexibility comes with some risks as it becomes easier to send malicious links to a variety of different devices.

 It’s important to educate employees and customers about phishing attacks and teach them how to identify potentially malicious links.
 For example, LiveHelpNow assigns emails with a SPAM score that triggers an alert for emails from suspicious origins.
-This helps users avoid clicking on links that are from unknown senders and could potentially result in malware or other attacks.
+This helps users avoid clicking on links that are from unknown senders and could potentially result in malware or other virus attacks on their Mac and Windows devices.

 Vulnerability of financial and health data